arcus/education_modules/regular_expressions_boundaries_anchors/regular_expressions_boundaries_anchors.md

 Let's combine start-of-string, except-for, and end-of-string, to match strings in our text which:

 * Have a start-of-string followed by a capital letter A-Z, then
-* Have twenty to thirty characters that cannot include digits and then
+* Have ten to thirty characters that cannot include digits and then
 * End in a final period (.) and end-of-string.

 We could do that with this expression: `^[A-Z][^\d]{10,30}\.$`.